vegechick510/FitnessAppXXX/README.md

 6. **Water Intake:** Users can now record their daiy water intake to keep track of their drinking habits.

-7. **Blog:** Introduce the beginner with the fitness and how to make effectively workout plan.

 8. **Shop:** Places where user can shop for workout gears.

 9. **BMI Calculator:** The newly added BMI (Body Mass Index) calculator helps users understand their current physical health status and aids in setting realistic weight management goals.